Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Each pressure washer surface cleaner has a gallons per minute (GPM) rating as well, referring to the amount of water it will use each minute.
 It’s a significant factor when choosing a professional model, but most consumer or semipro-grade pressure washer cleaners only use a few GPM.

 The minimum or required GPM rating is most critical for semipro and consumer-grade surface cleaners.
-Using a pressure washer surface cleaner that requires a minimum of 3 GPM on a pressure washer that can only supply 2 GPM will result in very little cleaning capability.
+Using a pressure washer surface cleaner that requires a minimum of 3 GPM on a small pressure washer that can only supply 2 GPM will result in very little cleaning capability.

 Additional Features